 - 1. While the Ramp-to-Setpoint feature in activated, the display alternates between the current reaction temperature and the word "SPr" to indicate that a "SetPoint Ramp" is active. - 2.
-Setting a ramp rate doesn't guarantee that the reaction temperature is at the specified ramp temperature since heating is dependent on the power of the heater.
+This controller is equipped with a digital 100-hour timer, the digital timer and the Ramp-to-Setpoint feature are completely independent of each other.
+For example, if the digital timer is set to turn heating OFF after 5 hours, heating is turned off even if a ramp step is in progress.
+Likewise, if a Soak time turns heating off after 3 hours and the digital timer is set to turn heating off after 10 hours, the digital timer has no effect since the expired Soak time already has turned heating off.
+To avoid confusion and conflicts between the meters "Hold" feature and the front panel digital timer, it's recommended that the Soak Time feature be set to "--" in the meters setup menu and not changed. - 3.
+Setting a ramp rate will not guarantee that the reaction temperature is at the specified ramp temperature since heating is dependent on the power of the heater.
 For example, if a ramp rate of 1200 deg/Hr (i.e., 20 deg/min) is set, unless the heater is powerful enough to impart heat at such a high rate, the reaction temperature will not track the ramp temperature.
-Likewise, a reaction can't cool faster than natural cooling by ambient air. - 3.
+Likewise, a reaction can't cool faster than natural cooling by ambient air. - 4.
 Once the Ramp-to-Setpoint feature is activated in programming mode, it remains on until it's deactivated in programming mode.
 The Ramp-to-Setpoint feature remains activated even if power is turned off to the controller.